srsampson/DMRDecode/README.md

 #### DMRDecode - DMR Radio Protocol Decoder
+Original Java program written by Ian Wraith, and I have imported that into Netbeans and produced this Repository with the executable JAR file.

-The aim of this project is to provide a user friendly DMR data decoder for hobbyists.
-It is Java based so should run under Microsoft Windows , Apple and Linux PC's.
+The aim of the project is to provide a user friendly DMR data decoder for hobbyists.

+It is Java based so should run under Microsoft Windows, Apple and Linux PC's.
 The only hardware needed will be a radio scanner with a discriminator audio output.

-The core of the program is based around the open source DSD program by an unknown author.
-This program was written in C and runs under Linux only so my first job was to convert that code to Java and remove all sections that don't relate to DMR.
+The core of the program is based around the open source DSD program.
+That program was written in C and ran under Linux only, so it was converted to Java and removed sections that don't relate to DMR.

 #### Networking
-When started the program listens for connections on TCP/IP Port 17887.
+The program listens for connections on TCP/IP Port 17887.
 When a client connects (this can be simulated with the command "telnet 127.0.0.1 17887") the program responds with "OK".
+Up to 10 clients can be connected.

-Following that on receiving a voice frame the program sends the following information to each connected client ..
+Following that, on receiving a voice frame the program sends the following information to each connected client ..

 "#" - The # character is sent to indicate the start of a voice frame